-The Water, plumbing and bathroom fittings
+Water, plumbing and bathroom fittings

 Repair category 1

 Notes No significant defects evident.

 Heating and hot water

 Repair category 1

 Notes It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
-Boilers and central heating systems should be tested and serviced by a suitably qualified heating engineer on an annual basis to ensure their safe and efficient operation.
-The owner has documentation for the regular services which have been undertaken.
+Boilers and central heating systems should be tested and serviced by an Oftec oil registered engineer on an annual basis to ensure their safe and efficient operation.